HelloImD/ApexLegendsRandomChoiser/README.md

-Apex Legends Random Choisee
+#Apex Legends Random Choisee

 One of my friends loves playing Apex Legends.
-And he doesn’t really like to constantly play for only one hero.
+And he doesnâ€™t really like to constantly play for only one hero.
 That's why I made this application.
 It allows you to randomly select a hero from among you marked.

 1) In the bin / debug folder you can find the executable file and use it.
 No additional libraries are needed.
 Everything is written in C # .No Framework 4.0, IDE - SharpDevelop